Modern liberalism in the United States: Decline during Clinton administration and the Third Way

 In the United States, Third Way adherents embrace fiscal conservatism to a greater extent than traditional social liberals and advocate some replacement of welfare with workfare and sometimes have a stronger preference for market solutions to traditional problems (as in pollution markets) while rejecting pure laissez-faire economics and other libertarian positions.
-The Third Way style of governing was firmly adopted and partly redefined during the presidency of Bill Clinton.
+The Third Way style of governing was firmly adopted and partly redefined in the United States during the presidency of Bill Clinton, developed in the aftermath of the disastrous 1994 midterms, and mirrored earlier classical liberal market concepts more than the robust social liberalism of presidents Roosevelt and Johnson.
 With respect to presidents, the term Third Way was introduced by political scientist Stephen Skowronek, who wrote The Politics presidents Make (1993, 1997; ISBN 0-674-68937-2).
 Third Way presidents "undermine the opposition by borrowing policies from it in an effort to seize the middle and with it to achieve political dominance.
 Think of Nixon's economic policies, which were a continuation of Johnson's "Great Society"; Clinton's welfare reform and support of capital punishment; and Obama's pragmatic centrism, reflected in his embrace, albeit very recent, of entitlements reform".

 After Tony Blair came to power in the United Kingdom, Clinton, Blair and other leading Third Way adherents organized conferences in 1997 to promote the Third Way philosophy at Chequers in England.
 In 2004, several veteran Democrats founded a new think tank in Washington, D.C. called Third Way which bills itself as a "strategy center for progressives".
 Along with the Third Way think tank, the Democratic Leadership Council are also adherents of Third Way politics.
 The Third Way has been heavily criticized by many social democrats and other socialists, such as anarchists, communists, and democratic socialists, as a betrayal of left-wing values.
 The Democratic Leadership Council shut down in 2011.
 Commenting on the Democratic Leadership Council's waning influence, Politico characterized it as "the iconic centrist organization of the Clinton years" that "had long been fading from its mid-'90s political relevance, tarred by the left as a symbol of 'triangulation' at a moment when there's little appetite for intra-party warfare on the center-right".
 Specific definitions of Third Way policies may differ between Europe and the United States.